zhouyuze/geeq/README.md

 ## R package for longitudinal data analysis

+This repository is the result of the 2018 Google Summer of Code project "[GEE and QIF for clustered data regression](https://summerofcode.withgoogle.com/projects/#4738290838667264)".

 ### Introduction

 `geeq` stands for  generalized estimating equations(GEE) and quadratic inference functions(QIF).
 Both methods focus on longitudinal or clustered data analysis, where within-cluster correlation has to be accounted for.
 Package `geeq` implements both of methods based on `RcppArmadillo` and also provided some new features.